Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/PluggableStates/README.md

 # Pluggable StateMachine

-Generic Utility scripts for creation of a pluggable state based statemachine.
+Generic Utility scripts for creation of a statemachine with dynamic pluggable states.

 This package is heavily influenced by [Unity's Pluggable AI Tutorial](https://learn.unity.com/tutorial/5c515373edbc2a001fd5c79d#5c7f8528edbc2a002053b487 )